 Ancient sites of the world have some ethereal power, some intangible force that inspires in me either utter awe in the face of staggering human achievement, or mild anger twisted into an energy sapping disinterest.
 Angkor had me completely captivated all day, walking through the incense shrouded stone corridors and ducking beneath crumbling archways both strangled and supported by nature’s great limbs.
 On the other hand, Stonehenge’s towering monoliths failed to inspire anything more than the dull ache of hunger that arises when my brain is unstimulated.
-It is sad to say that the handiwork of some incredibly determined people 5000 years ago, who’s ancestors travelled all the way from Turkey, elicited nothing more than a few almost obligatory nods and grunts as I walked around.
+It is sad to say that the handiwork of some incredibly determined people 5000 years ago, whose ancestors travelled all the way from Turkey, elicited nothing more than a few almost obligatory nods and grunts as I walked around.
 So, as I rode the bus from Amman to Wadi Musa (the town that is built around the entrance to Petra) I was unsure what to expect.
 I think despite being a generally optimistic person, the danger of disappointment in these circumstances was dragging me to pessimism.
 As we closed in on the town, we cruised through the snow covered hills that encircle the north of the Wadi Musa which was almost a magical meteorological sign that I was in for a few surprises.

 Petra’s History